RT-TL/udacity_bc_3/Readme.md

 ## Initializing

 The project uses yarn.
-Run npm `npm install`or `yarn install`to get dependencies up and running.
+Run npm `npm install`or `yarn install` to get dependencies up and running.
 A node environment is required.

+## Dependencies

+- Express Framework

 ## Using the web API